 If your company communicates with patients and vendors via email, you need to ensure that your email environment is secure and compliant.
 HIPAA Windows 10, Google Suite and Office 365 offer all-in-one solutions that provide this security.
 An adequately secured email system will involve a monthly subscription for each user, as well as a corporate email account with the company domain.
 These hosts will provide backup and secure communication.
 If you’re not sure where your email system stands, you can ask a managed service provider (MSP) to do an email assessment for you.

 Your internet service provider isn’t responsible for protecting the security on your network.
 When you have a corporate internet connection, and you have employees on it all day long with a server that contains your company’s practice database, and all of the patient records associated with it, you must have a traffic cop protecting everyone.

-An enterprise-grade firewall with real-time security is the bare minimum you need for protection in 2019.
-A $50 Linksys router from Staples won’t cut it, and it’s not HIPAA compliant.
+An enterprise-grade firewall with real-time security is the bare minimum you need for protection in 2021.
+A $50 Linksys router from Staples won’t cut it, and it’s not HIPAA compliant router.
 Though an enterprise firewall might run you $2000 up front, that’s only $33 a month over 60 months.
 It’s an investment that protects you from further costs associated with a security breach down the road.

 Don’t want to build a special room for your server?
 Then consider cloud storage for protecting your patient records.
 Cloud-based HIPAA security solutions often make more sense than building a bunker for your server.
 A cloud-based server works similarly to secure email, which also uses the cloud for storage.